shinypb/FullScreenDetector/README.md

 Demo
 ====
-Although the demo is currently Mountain Lion only, the library itself should work fine on Lion (TODO: actually test it).
+Although the demo is currently Mountain Lion only, the library itself should work fine on Lion (todo: actually test it).

 Open the included Xcode project and run FullScreenDetector.
 Notifications will pop up in Notification Center when switching between full screen apps and regular Spaces.